 * Kim Kardashian’s dubious defense of the day: “I’m Armenian and hairy.”
 The only-famous-for-her-sex-tape star is trying to use that as an excuse to get a lawsuit over a hair removal product dismissed.
 [Fox News]

-As we noted in Morning Docket last week, there was some speculation as to whether the massacre had been premeditated.
-Today, we bring you an update on the slayings, including information on possible premeditation and additional background regarding Friedlander’s employment history.
+In October, we brought you news of a tragic family murder-suicide in New York.
+The apparent perpetrator, solo practitioner Samuel Friedlander, reportedly beat his wife to death and then shot and killed his two young children, before committing suicide.
+There was some speculation as to whether the massacre had been premeditated.
+We bring you an update on the slayings, including information on possible premeditation and additional background regarding Friedlander’s employment history….

 Earlier this week, we learned tragic news that solo practitioner Sam Friedlander, an alumnus of Western New England University School of Law, was involved in a dispute with his estranged wife — one that led to her bludgeoning and the shooting of his two young children — before he decided to turn the gun on himself….

 We really don’t like writing about murders, suicides, and murder suicides here on Above the Law.
 They are always sad, the loss of human life is always tragic, and it’s really hard to be funny/snarky/edgy when people have died.
 That said, we have to go where the news takes us, and so we press on […]

 Clare Lenore Stoudt, a 35-year-old mother of five, was found dead in her home over the weekend.
 Stoudt was a tax associate at Pillsbury Winthrop.
 According to the ABA Journal, authorities believe that Stoudt may have been the victim of a murder-suicide: The father of her three youngest children, Reginald Van Graves, 49, also was […]